 Information on applied-for strings was made publicly available after the close of the application window for the initial round of new gTLDs.
 Any party, including international organizations, had the ability to review the applied-for strings to determine if any raise concerns, and had the opportunity to avail themselves of the objection processes if the applied-for string infringed on specific interests set out in the Applicant Guidebook "AGB", which include:

-- Infringement of legal rights, particularly intellectual property rights; - Approval of new TLDs that are contrary to generally accepted legal norms of morality and public order as recognized under principles of international law; and https://gacweb.icann.org/download/attachments/27132037/Beijing%20Communique%20april2013 Final.pdf ?version=1&modificationDate=1365666376000&api=v2
+- Infringement of legal rights, particularly intellectual property rights; - Approval of new TLDs that are contrary to generally accepted legal norms of morality and public order as recognized under principles of international law; and - Misappropriation of community names or labels.